We're sorry Ballantines.com won't work in this browser

 Whisky, on the other hand, is considered to be muskier, with a more robust and rich flavour.
 Its tastes and aromas vary depending on where and how it is produced but common descriptors of whisky include smoky, fruity, nutty, peaty, oaky, sweet, and spicy.

+Vodka is distilled to a much higher proof to achieve a neutral spirit.
+Distillation of vodka is usually done using a column still, but some distilleries do use copper pot stills.
 After heating the still, the liquid vaporises, and the droplets are collected.
 This liquid becomes the vodka we drink after being diluted with water and bottled.
 Vodka can be distilled multiple times and the more times it is distilled, the smoother the finished spirit will be.
 Vodka can be distilled anywhere from twice to ten times or more.

 Whisky Guide